Kattusite/linguistics-db/README.md

 To-Do
 ========
+* The "consonant class" prettified strings are very buggy - "contains at least 1 of voiceds", "...voiced aspirateds", "voicelesss" (sic)
 * What exactly are the old PLACES, MANNERS, CLASSES, etc. used for in consonants.py and vowels.py?
 They seem dangerously outdated
 * Also I need to rewrite the pretty-string to make it shorter for large numbers of Consonants e.g. (ptk -> unvoiced stops)